bgamari/ghc-wiki-import/lightweight-concurrency.md

-For the high-level design principle for the current scheduler, see [ Scheduler](http://hackage.haskell.org/trac/ghc/wiki/Commentary/Rts/Scheduler).
+For a high-level design principle of the current scheduler, see [ Scheduler](http://hackage.haskell.org/trac/ghc/wiki/Commentary/Rts/Scheduler).